-Does Honey work on international sites?
+Honey on international sites

 When the Honey extension shows you how much you've saved using our coupons, it shows the correct currency if you're using Honey for Chrome.
 On Safari, Firefox, Opera, and Edge, Honey is currently displaying the dollar symbol instead of the pound symbol.
 Please know that the value shown is the correct amount in your local currency.
-If you're shopping in England, even though Honey currently displays an item's cost as $5.00, it is actually £5.00.
+If you're shopping in the United Kingdom, even though Honey currently displays an item's cost as $5.00, it is actually £5.00.
 We are rolling out fixes for this soon.